-EVI Industries Sets Records for Revenue and Gross Profit During the Third Quarter
+EVI Industries Sets Records for Fourth Quarter and Fiscal Year 2019

-Miami, FL – May 10, 2019 – EVI Industries, Inc. (NYSE American: EVI) announced today its results for the nine and three-month periods ended March 31, 2019.
-The results, including record revenue and gross profit for both the nine and three-month periods ended March 31, 2019, and record Adjusted EBITDA for the nine-month period ended March 31, 2019, reflect the Company’s consistent execution of its buy-and-build growth strategy.
+Miami, FL – September 13, 2019 – EVI Industries, Inc. (NYSE American: EVI) announced today record results for the fiscal year and three-months ended June 30, 2019.
+The record results for both the fiscal year and three-months ended June 30, 2019, reflect the Company’s consistent execution of its buy-and-build growth strategy.

 (compared to the same period of the prior fiscal year)

-For the nine and three-month periods ended March 31, 2019, revenues increased $57.4 million, or 54%, to a record $163 million and increased $15.6 million, or 36%, to a record $59 million, respectively.
+For the fiscal year and three-months ended June 30, 2019, revenues increased $78.3 million, or 52%, to a record $228 million and increased $20.9 million, or 47%, to a record $65 million, compared to the fiscal year and three months ended June 30, 2018, respectively.
 The increase in revenue was primarily due to the results of operations of acquired businesses that were not consolidated into the Company’s financial statements for all or part of the prior periods.

 Gross Profit and Gross Margin

-The Company will attend and host one-on-one meetings with interested investors during the conference dates.
-Conference participation is by invitation only and registration is mandatory.
-Additional information will be provided.
+The Company will attend and host one-on-one meetings with investors during the conference dates.

 Use of Non-GAAP Financial Information